tom-howard/com2009/docs/labs/assignment1/part2.md

 * Data from both the left and right wheel encoders
 * A *kinematic model* of the robot

-All of the above information can then be used to calculate (and keep track of) the distance travelled by the robot from its pre-defined reference point (using a process called dead-reckoning).
+All the above information can then be used to calculate (and keep track of) the distance travelled by the robot from its pre-defined reference point (using a process called dead-reckoning).

 *Position* data is important for determining the movement of our robot, and from this we can estimate its location in 3-dimensional space.
 This is expressed in units of **meters**.